echao49/im_only_ok_at_sports_betting/README.md

-a readme? no, how about a readyou!
+what are you, a narc?